 How Durable Are Porcelain Veneers?

 With proper care, porcelain veneers can brighten your smile for well over a decade.
 Drs.
-Pollowitz and Brown will ensure that your veneers are crafted from the highest quality porcelains and are bonded with the most advanced and proven materials available.
+Pollowitz and Brown will ensure that your veneers are crafted from high-quality porcelain and are bonded with the most advanced and proven materials available.

 How Veneers Can Improve The Appearance Of The Smile